post-title

 High cholesterol is a major concern due to its role in the development of atherosclerosis, where arteries become clogged with fatty deposits.
 This condition significantly increases the risk of heart attacks and strokes.

-Cholesterol and Heart Health in India
+How Is High Cholesterol Impacting Heart Health in India?

 In India, cardiovascular diseases are also a leading cause of death.
 The rising prevalence of high cholesterol is a significant factor: